Binary GCD algorithm: Complexity

-This bound is reduced to O(n² / log₂ n) when assuming that the (input) numbers can be represented in the (abstract) machine's memory, i.e. the machine's words can represent each number's size.
+If the numbers can be represented in the machine's memory, i.e. each number's size can be represented by a single machine word, this bound is reduced to:

 This is the same as for the Euclidean algorithm, though a more precise analysis by Akhavi and Vallée proved that binary GCD uses about 60% fewer bit operations.

 Extensions

-The binary GCD algorithm can be extended in several ways, either to output additional information, deal with arbitrarily-large integers more efficiently, or to compute GCDs in domains other than the integers.
+The binary GCD algorithm can be extended in several ways, either to output additional information, deal with arbitrarily large integers more efficiently, or to compute GCDs in domains other than the integers.